Angleito/BluefinAIAgentTrader/README.md

 These parameters can be modified in the `config.py` file.

+## Core Modules

+### Performance Tracking

+The performance tracking module (`core/performance_tracker.py`) logs and analyzes trading performance, providing metrics such as:

+- Win rate
+- Profit factor
+- Average profit/loss
+- Maximum drawdown
+- Total P&L

+### Risk Management

+The risk management module (`core/risk_manager.py`) helps control trading risk and position sizing, providing functionality to:

+- Calculate position sizes based on risk parameters
+- Check if new trades can be opened based on risk limits
+- Calculate stop loss and take profit levels
+- Determine when positions should be adjusted or closed

+### Visualization

+The visualization module (`core/visualization.py`) generates charts and graphs for trading performance analysis, including:

+- Equity curves
+- Win/loss distributions
+- Monthly performance
+- Drawdown analysis

+See the `core/README.md` file for more detailed information on these modules.

+## Examples

+The `examples` directory contains example scripts demonstrating how to use the various modules:

+- `performance_analysis_example.py`: Demonstrates how to use the performance tracking, risk management, and visualization modules

 ## Future Enhancements

 - Implement a web interface for monitoring trades and performance
 - Add more advanced risk management techniques
 - Support additional exchanges and trading pairs
 - Enhance the AI models with ongoing training and optimization
+- Implement portfolio optimization algorithms

 ## License